mdagois/gca/README.md

 ## Assets

 The graphics assets used in the samples are available in the [assets](assets) folder.
-Converted assets (for example, tilesets and tilemaps) are available in the [prebuilt/assets](prebuilt/assets) folder.
+Converted assets, such as tilesets and tilemaps, are available in the [prebuilt/assets](prebuilt/assets) folder.
-Each sample has a copy of the converted assets it uses in its own folder.
+Each sample has copies of the converted assets it uses in its folder.
 The instructions to convert the assets are in [assets/README.md](assets/README.md).

 ## Tools

 The source code for all the custom tools created for the purpose of this book is available in the [tools](tools) folder.
 This includes all the data converters, an HTML color converter, and the printer simulator.
-Prebuilt Windows data conversion tools, as well as a copy of GNU make, are available in the [bin](bin) directory, for convenience.
+For Windows, prebuilt data conversion tools, as well as a copy of GNU make, are available in the [bin](bin) directory, for convenience.
 For other operating systems, it is necessary to rebuild the tools.
 The instructions to build and use the tools are in [tools/README.md](tools/README.md).